EMG-MU/WAPPAC_docs/docs/model_control/modelling_framework.md

-# Modelling Framework
+# Modeling Framework

-The WavePiston competition model represents a simplified one-sail, one-collector device.
-The system has **one degree of freedom (DoF)** in the surge direction.
+The WavePiston competition model uses a simplified one-sail, one energy-collector device.
+Thus system has **one degree of freedom (DoF)** in the surge direction as depicted in the figure below.

 - **Geometry & Coordinates:**
   The sail is positioned at $x=0$, with incoming waves traveling along the positive $x$-axis ($\beta=0$).